Seq # 125010030

 Bionomics

 Ovipositing usually happens close to the leaf margin.
 The young larva constructs from there a short gallery of about 10 mm, containing a lot of frass.
 This gallery is often somewhat wrinkled and follows, in general, the leaf margin rather closely.
-After moulting, the gallery leaves the margin of the leaf and a full depth blotch – that can reach a diameter of several cm – is constructed by the larva.
+After molting, the gallery leaves the margin of the leaf, and a full-depth blotch – that can reach a diameter of several cm – is constructed by the larva.
 The frass in this blotch consists of scattered grains.
-Once full-grown, the larva covers an oval blotch section of 4 to 5 mm with a glassine paper-like layer of silk, cuts this loose and crawls (or falls) inside this case towards the soil.
-The larva also hibernates inside this case on or just below ground surface and pupates next spring.
+Once full-grown, the larva covers an oval blotch section of 4 to 5 mm with a glassine paper-like layer of silk, cuts this loose, and crawls (or falls) inside this case towards the soil.
+The larva also hibernates inside this case on or just below the ground surface and pupates next spring.

 No pictures yet!